Whether you're apartment or job hunting, leasing a new car, or shopping for your first home, your credit score is important.

 Don't freak out.
 Rebuilding your credit is not impossible.

-And, as Erin Lowry notes on the Magnify Money blog, "Don't despair.
-There are plenty of avenues you can take in order to rehabilitate your credit score."
+And there are plenty of avenues you can take in order to rehabilitate your credit score.

 These days, our friends in Silicon Valley and elsewhere have been hunkered away building some amazing new apps to help us manage our spending, earnings, savings, and budget.